|Official Plant Name||Nerium oleander|

 Their colours include white, cream, all shades of pink from pale delicate pink to vibrant magenta pink, and deep rich reds.

 Oleander belongs to Genus Nerium, which includes a species count of just one!
 The sole species is Nerium Oleander.
-The plant’s floral beauty has led it to be cultivated to quite some extent, in spite of its poisonous characteristics, and more than 200 cultivars are known.
+The plant’s floral beauty has led it to be cultivated to quite some extent and more than 200 cultivars are known.

 Background and Origins